DavidSchirduan/DavidSchirduan.github.io/_posts/2022-09-21-ConventionV5.md

 By far our most successful convention yet.
 This one was VERY large, with a huge emphasis on the vendor booths.
 We weren't tucked into a back corner; instead the vendors were the main draw!
 Major props to the convention staff for planning and organizing everything well for us.

-What about the ner gimmicks?
+What about the new gimmicks?
 How did they go?

 **The Dice Discount** was not as much of a draw as I hoped, but it did help sell more copies.
 I'll explain what I mean.